jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 * Queuing delay: If a network device receives more data that it can handle at a time, it queues or *buffers* the data; the time that data is waiting in the queue to be processed is the queuing delay.

 Other important concepts about latency are the *Last-mile Latency* and the *Round-trip Time*.
-The Last-mile latency refers to the delays involved in getting the data from, for example, the ISP's network to the destination network, as when the data is approaching its destination the *hops* become more frequent and shorter, being directed down the network hierarchy to the subnetwork.
+The Last-mile latency refers to the delays involved in getting the data from, for example, the ISP's network to the destination network, because when the data is approaching its destination the *hops* become more frequent and shorter, being directed down the network hierarchy to the subnetwork.
 The Round-trip Time refers to the time for a signal to be sent, plus the time for a response to that signal to be received.

 ## Hop